 Italy is in the process of rolling out its e-ordering mandate within the healthcare sector.
-As previously stated in our news article about the Decree, from 1 October 2019 all e-documents must be issued according to the latest PEPPOL BIS 3.0 Italian extension, and submitted for validation and distribution to the governmental hub NSO (Nodo Smistamento Ordini).
+As of 1 February 2020 all e-documents must be issued according to the latest PEPPOL BIS 3.0 Italian extension, and submitted for validation and distribution to the governmental hub NSO (Nodo Smistamento Ordini).

 Learn about the most important aspects of the mandate in more detail below: